Michaelaalo/Covid19_Tableau_and_SQL_project/README.md

      WHERE continent IS NOT NULL
      ORDER BY location, date;
      ```
-   - **Explanation:** Retrieves all records from the CovidDeaths table where the continent is specified, ordering them by location and date to get a structured view of the data.
+   - **Explanation:** Fetches all records where the continent is specified, ordered by location and date to provide a clear, structured overview of the data.

 2. **Selecting Initial Data**
    - **Code:**